-Among many of our clients we are noticing that fairly often the login panel for administration of the sites are left publicly and easily accessible, either through easy to guess URLs or unpatched vulnerabilities.
+Among many of our forensic clients we are noticing that fairly often the login panel for administration of the sites is left publicly and easily accessible, either through easy to guess URLs or unpatched vulnerabilities.

 While this is not an immediate threat, an exposed and obvious administrative login panel can make it significantly easier for attackers to breach the site, especially if access controls are limited to username and password combinations alone.
 This situation allows for simple brute forcing, signing in with compromised credentials/obtaining credentials, or in the case of unpatched systems, access by exploiting vulnerabilities.
 Even in cases where the admin login panel URL is complex and hard to guess, path disclosure vulnerabilities can be used to locate it.

 An example of such is a recent vulnerability in the all native unpatched versions of Magento 2.
 On sites affected by this vulnerability, the following case sensitive URLs can be used to bypass exclusions and end up being redirected to the admin login panel regardless of whether the default URL has been changed and can therefore be used to easily locate it.
 For example your-magento2-website.com followed by any of the paths below, can be used to be automatically redirected to the administration logon page:

 Other vulnerabilities such as the Magento unauthenticated SQL Injection issue (PRODSECBUG-2198) can lead to sensitive data leakage and the compromise of admin credentials, which or course can then be used by threat actors to login to exposed admin panels and breach the site.

 In addition, there are many sites with publicly accessible instances of the Adminer solution.
 Mentioned previously in another blog post about the Adminer vulnerability, certain outdated versions are vulnerable to an exploit that can be used to compromise database credentials.